sonic-net/SONiC/doc/mgmt/Management Framework.md

 7. Repeat steps 3 through 6 until traversal is completed
 8. Invoke any annotated post-Transformer functions
 9. Transformer returns the buffer to app module
-10. App module proceeds to watch DB keys and update DB
+10. App module proceeds to update DB

 GET requests are processed via the following steps:
-1. App module asks the transformer to translate the URL with key predicates to the query target, i.e. table name and keys
+1. App module asks the transformer to translate the URL with key predicates to the query target, i.e. table name and db.Key
 2. Transformer returns the query target
 3. App module proceeds to query the DB via DB-access to get the result
 4. App module asks the Transformer to translate from ABNF to YANG